spine-tools/SpineInterface.jl/docs/src/index.md

 + 'Tutorial spine database' shows the basic functionality of SpineInterface for general spine databases
 + 'Tutorial SpineOpt database' shows the more specific functionality for [SpineOpt](https://github.com/Spine-tools/SpineOpt.jl) databases

-The files corresponding to these tutorials can be found in the tutorials folder of the github repository [SpineInterface](https://github.com/Spine-tools/SpineInterface.jl).
+The files corresponding to these tutorials can be found in the examples folder of the github repository [SpineInterface](https://github.com/Spine-tools/SpineInterface.jl).

 ## Library outline